 In the second experiment, we used 700 plant pots with five different densities of B. madritensis seeds: 0, 2, 5, 10, & 20.
-We tested factors that may limit the growth of E. californica by using modifications on the control conditions determined from experiment 1.
-The control conditions were full light, moderate water (10 mL / day), unclipped, and soil substrate that is 50% sand, 45% topsoil, and 5% perlite.
-The six different treatments that were used included low water (5 mL / day), high water (20 mL / day), partial shade, full shade, E. californica clipped once, and clipped twice.
+We also tested abiotic factors that may limit the growth of E. californica by using modifications on the control conditions tested in the first greenhouse trial.
+The optimal and thus control conditions (i.e. no limitations) were full light, moderate water (10 mL / day), unclipped, and soil substrate that is 50% sand, 45% topsoil, and 5% perlite.
+The six different treatments that were low water (5 mL / day), high water (20 mL / day), partial shade, full shade, E. californica clipped once, and clipped twice orthogonally?.
 Each B. madritensis density level had 20 replicates and thus there were 100 pots used in each treatment.
-The location of each pot was randomized within each treatment and a single E. californica seed was added to each pot.
+Tiny bit unclear if all levels crossed by others – maybe state directly The location of each pot was randomized within each treatment, and a single E. californica seed was added to each pot.
 The experiment began on August 19th, 2015 and was surveyed every two-weeks for 10 weeks.
 Surveys measured for each species the number of emerged plants and their survival from the previous survey.
-All above-ground biomass was harvested, separated by species, oven-dried at 85°C for 3 days, and weighed.
+All above-ground biomass was harvested, separated by species, oven-dried at 85°C for 3 days, and weighed to the nearest...

 Statistical analysis

-We compared the density of E. californica in the field to the biomass of B. madritensis.
-We binned the area of E. californica and calculated the average shrub density and RDM weight for each size-category.
-We then fitted a linear model with shrub density as the predictor and log-transformed RDM as the response.
+We correlated? the density of E. californica established shrubs in the field to the biomass of B. madritensis under its canopies?.
+We binned the area of E. californica and calculated the average shrub density and RDM weight for each size-category hmm?
+So RDM is the measure of brome biomass?.
+We then fitted a linear model with shrub density as the predictor and log-transformed RDM as the response – buy why?
+I thought it was brome effects on shrub not the other way around?.
 To test for optimal conditions for the growth of E. californica, we examined the rates of recruitment and survival in the greenhouse experiments.
-We fitted a model with percentage of sand in soil as the predictor and the total number of E. californica germinants as the response.
-This model was fitted to a second-order polynomial.
+We fitted a GLMM? model with percentage of sand in soil as the predictor and the total number of E. californica germinants as the response.
+This model was fitted to a second-order polynomial why?.
 We calculated rates of survival using a Cox proportional hazards regression model using Breslow approximation (Andersen et al. 1982).
 These models were fit with sand and shade-level as the predictors and the survival between census periods as the response variable.
+Ok – bit confusing